MSc Zoology 2026: Eligibility, Fees, Colleges, & Career Scope

 MSc Zoology Course Specialisation

-The MSc Zoology program in 2026 offers a comprehensive two-year postgraduate curriculum designed to deepen your understanding of animal biology, from molecular mechanisms to ecosystem-level interactions.
+The MSc Zoology program in 2026 offers a full two-year postgraduate curriculum designed to deepen your understanding of animal biology, from molecular mechanisms to ecosystem-level interactions.
 The course structure balances theoretical knowledge with hands-on practical training, ensuring you develop both analytical and technical competencies essential for research and professional careers.

 You will typically begin with foundational subjects in the first year, progressing to specialised electives and independent research in the second year.
 The program emphasises laboratory techniques, field-based data collection, and scientific communication through dissertation work.